public_html Folder Missing in cPanel: Causes, Fixes, and Recovery Steps

 1. Log in to cPanel and open File Manager

-Inside cPanel, File Manager is the fastest way to confirm whether public_html is absent or simply hidden by view settings.
-We start by ensuring hidden files are visible, because items like .htaccess can influence routing and redirects even if the primary directory looks fine.
-From there, we look at the account’s home directory and confirm what cPanel labels as the primary web root for the main domain.
+Inside cPanel, File Manager is the fastest way to check whether public_html is missing or just hidden.
+First, make hidden files visible, because .htaccess can affect routing and redirects.
+Then inspect the account home directory and confirm which folder cPanel marks as the main web root.

 2. Use View Trash to find the deleted public_html folder